The Hierophant

 Embracing the conventional, through time tested paths

-Sticking to the orthodox and social norms via routes such as career, marriage, majority politics and the establishment. this is done in the belief that they promote order, happiness, prosperity and safety for most people.
+Sticking to the orthodox and social norms via routes such as career, marriage, majority politics and the establishment.
+This is done in the belief that they promote order, happiness, prosperity and safety for most people.

 Intuition

-Notice that the Hierophant carries the same symbol as his counterpart the High Priestess; the symbol of the Torch.
-This is historically accurate as the symbol of the Eleusinian mysteries was crossed staves.
+Notice that the Hierophant carries the same symbol as his counterpart, the High Priestess; the symbol of the Torch.
+This is historically accurate, as the symbol of the Eleusinian mysteries was crossed staves.
 Wooden four-pointed torches identical to the ones held by Hecate were also used in the mysteries.

 Reversed